 To protect your security when transferring funds and paying bills online, you are required to set a Daily Limit on your account.
-A Daily Limit applies to transfers via AnyPay, BPAY and BatchPay, and is the maximum amount you can withdraw from your accounts online within a 24 hour period.
+A Daily Limit applies to transfers via AnyPay, BPAY and BatchPay, and is the maximum amount you can transfer from your accounts online within a 24 hour period.

 If you’re a new customer, your Daily Amount is automatically set to $5,000.
 If you want to change this amount you can do so via Online Banking.
 To do so, log in, then: